slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to discord?

 <!--
-If you want to win an argument, ask the person trying to convince you of something to explain how it would work.
+- Ask the person trying to convince you of something to explain how it would work.
 Odds are they have not done the work required to hold an opinion.
 If they can explain why they are correct and how things would work, you'll learn something.
 If they can't you'll soften their views, perhaps nudging them ever so softly toward your views.
 -->

 Listen as you’re wrong. «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»